Michelle Steinhart Director of Learning and Inclusion Email 914-948-2800 x145

 Michelle graduated Yeshiva University’s Stern College for Women with a B.A.
 Degree in Education and an Associate’s Degree in Judaic Studies.
 She went on to earn her M.A. degree in Special Education at Hunter College, specializing in Learning Disorders and Behavior Disorders.
-Michelle has led professional development sessions for the Temple Israel Center staff, Board of Jewish Education and MATAN.
-In addition, Michelle serves as a MATAN mentor for Educational Directors seeking to bring inclusion and awareness to their synagogue schools.
+Michelle has led professional development sessions for the Temple Israel Center staff, Board of Jewish Education, MATAN and several synagogues and agencies.
+In addition, Michelle serves as Director of Special Projects for MATAN.
 Michelle is a 2002 recipient of the Grinspoon Steinhardt Award for Excellence in Jewish Education.

 Arielle Richman Assistant Director of Learning and Engagement Email 914-948-2800 x154